Sean Pavone / Shutterstock

 - Sustainable Nano

-A.J.
-Drexel Nanotechnology Institute offers interdisciplinary research education, research and outreach in nanotechnology.
-The institute’s Nanomaterials Group deals with applied and fundamental aspects of characterization and synthesis of the following materials:
+The institute provides interdisciplinary research education, as well as research and outreach in nanotechnology.
+Its Nanomaterials Group focuses on fundamental and applied aspects of synthesis and characterization of the materials mentioned below:

 - Ceramic nanoparticles

 It offers nanotechnology research in the areas given below: